influx6/appsdk/README.md

 mage-flutter-pkg

-- wraps the flutter cli, and adds soem extra stuff needed
+- wraps the flutter cli, and adds some extra stuff needed.

 mage-web-pkg

 - For now just wrap things as you need.

+mage-desktop-pkg

+- Packing and Signing for Windows and Mac

 mage-deploy